pgbackrest/pgbackrest/README.md

 cpanm threads (update this package when thread-max > 1) cpanm Thread::Queue (update this package when thread-max > 1)
 ```
-* Install PgBackRest
+* Install pgBackRest

-PgBackRest can be installed by downloading the most recent release:
+pgBackRest can be installed by downloading the most recent release:

 https://github.com/pgmasters/backrest/releases

-PgBackRest can be installed anywhere but it's best (though not required) to install it in the same location on all systems.
+pgBackRest can be installed anywhere but it's best (though not required) to install it in the same location on all systems.

 * Install PostgreSQL development libraries and additional Perl modules for regression tests (optional):
 ```